Viking Cruise: Les Andelys, France

 Château Gaillard was attacked (and seized) by Phillip II in 1204, which meant that it did not have much of a useful life for the English King.
 Small reward for King Richard, who thought that Normandy could remain an English possession, as long as Château Gaillard blocked the French from marching up the River Seine valley.
 By the end of 1204, Phiilip II had subjugated all of Normandy, Rouen took the longest to fall requiring 40 days of siege by the Army of France.

-We wound up walking through the Parc du Petit Andelys and then on to the Parc de repos because we assumed that we would see a sign that identified a trail up to the Chateau.
-We eventually found a trail, but found out later that there was a substantially simpler walk if we had gone up the Chemin du Château de la Gaillard.
+The Viking Spirit docked along the Quai Grimoult, and as we could see the Chateau from the ship, we thought that it would be an easy hike.
+We wound up walking through the Parc du Petit Andelys and then on to the Parc de repos (approximately 600 meters) because we assumed that we would see a sign that identified a trail up to the Chateau.
+We eventually found a trail, but found out later that there was a substantially simpler walk if we had just walked up the Chemin du Château de la Gaillard.

 Hiking to Les Andelys from Château Gaillard

-Before I forget to mention, this is a picture of some very nice people (Bernie and Joanne) who we met onboard
+Before I forget to mention it, this is a picture of some very nice people (Bernie and Joanne) who we met onboard the ship.

-In an extreme example of "weird coincidence", when I told Bernie that I used to hang out in Philadelphia when I was in the Navy, he asked me where, and when I told him the location, it turned out that Bernie grew up not two blocks away!
+In an extreme example of "weird coincidence", when Bernie told me that he was born & raised in Philadelphia, I told Bernie that I used to hang out there when I was in the Navy.
+He asked me where, and when I told him the location, it turned out that Bernie grew up not two blocks away!
 In fact, he attended the same church that my good friend's family attended - just an amazing coincidence !

 Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.